 We have no patents, trademarks or copyrights registered in the United States Patent and Trademark Office or in any state.
+In September 2018, we filed a U.S. patent application for an improved pinpoint alarm designed to improve an individual's ability to determine the location of an alarm versus standard single, multi-frequency, or broadband alarms.
+The improved alarm can be used in a wide variety of applications, including reversing vehicles, medical emergency notification, and hardware devices that use Bluetooth or other wireless communications protocols in combination with mobile software applications to locate lost items, including phones, wallets, and keys.
 We rely on the know-how, experience and capabilities of our management personnel.
 Therefore, without trademark and copyright protection, we have no protection from other parties attempting to offer similar services.
 Although we believe that the products that we sell do not and will not infringe patents or trademarks, or violate proprietary rights of others, it is possible that infringement of existing or future patents, trademarks or proprietary rights of others may occur.
-In the event that the products that we sell infringe proprietary rights of others, the manufacturers of the products that we sell may be required to modify the design of the products that we sell, change the name of these products and/or obtain a license.
+In the event that the products that we sell infringe proprietary rights of others, he manufacturers of the products that we sell may be required to modify the design of the products that we sell, change the name of these products and/or obtain a license.
 There can be no assurance that the manufacturers will be able to modify or redesign the products in a way that does not infringe on the proprietary rights of others.
 Our failure to do any of the foregoing could have a material adverse effect upon our operations.
 In addition, there can be no assurance that we will have the financial or other resources necessary to enforce or defend a patent infringement or proprietary rights violation action.
-Moreover, if the products that we sell infringe patents, trademarks or proprietary rights of others, we could, under certain circumstances, become liable for damages, which also could have a material adverse effect on our business.

-f10k2017_surgecomponents.htm Form Type: 10-K Page 13 Edgar Agents LLC SURGE COMPONENTS, INC. 02/28/2018 12:40 PM
+Moreover, if the products that we sell infringe patents, trademarks or proprietary rights of others, we could, under certain circumstances, become liable for damages, which also could have a materi f10k2018_surgecomponents.htm Form Type: 10-K Page 13 Edgar Agents LLC SURGE COMPONENTS, INC. 02/28/2019 03:16 PM